-Fertility for Men and Women: An East West Approach
+Fertility for Men and Women: A Western Approach

 Problems posed today are very different to those decades ago.
 While we have all this technology, the ability for couples to actually get pregnant, due to environmental, health or age issues, is becoming ever more complicated.
 As couples today are often opting to start in the baby making business much later than some decades ago, these issues have become very current challenges and at an individual level I recommend to my patients to help fertility by treating themselves to some very important nutrients.
 Adequate amounts of nutrients, exercise and lifestyle are all important to ensure equilibrium and flourishing fertility.

 Exercise and Vitamin D

 Vitamin D is present in certain processes involved in the development of sperm and ovary cells.
 It also affects levels of hormones in the body.
 Since we can create our own Vitamin D with sun exposure, how much should we be getting?
 Ideal exposure is 20% of the body’s surface, for 30 minutes per day.
 Most people only expose 5% of the body (hands and feet) in cold months, which clearly is not enough, so the warmer months are an ideal time to naturally increase the dose.1.

 From a Chinese medicine point of view exercise is essential to maintain proper circulation.
 For fertility the recommended exercise is walking, and not over-exercising.
 A 30 minute walk is the perfect way to top up on Vitamin D. Check your Vitamin D levels and supplement where necessary.

 Essential Supplements: Vitamin E and Vitamin C

 Certain vitamins are essential for healthy sperm.
 Vitamin E for example can help improve sperm mobility and quality and may reduce the breakdown of DNA in sperm.
 Foods high in Vitamin E include sunflower seeds, almonds, spinach, papaya and dark leafy greens.